Handan Chun: Identity

 Little information on Handan Chun is found in the historical records, and sometimes they appear contradictory.
 Different courtesy names are recorded for Handan.
 The Weilüe, quoted in Pei Songzhi's commentary on Records of the Three Kingdoms, states that Handan Chun's courtesy name was Zishu (子叔), but the Kuaiji dianlu and the Shui Jing Zhu state that his courtesy name was Zili (子禮).
 Because of this, scholars such as Gu Huaisan have speculated that there could have been two people named Handan Chun.

 Shen Yucheng and Shi Xuancong argue that the Handan Chun who wrote the Cao E stele was different from the one who wrote the Xiaolin.
 They argue that if the anecdote recorded in the Kuaiji dianlu is true, and that the same person went on to write the Xiaolin, then Handan Chun would have been in his nineties when he would be writing it.

 There is also a discrepancy in the records on Handan Chun's ancestral home.
 It is generally accepted that Handan Chun came from Yingchuan Commandery, but the Book of Wei and the History of the Northern Dynasties state that he came from Chenliu Commandery.

 Calligraphy

 According to the Weilüe, Handan Chun was an expert in many types of scripts, including bird-worm seal script, and in the Shuowen Jiezi.

 The Siti shushi (四體書勢), quoted in Pei Songzhi's commentary on Records of the Three Kingdoms, records that Handan taught the classics in the tadpole script.
 It then states that his style of calligraphy was imitated by Wei Ji so well that he could not distinguish his own copy of the Book of Documents from Wei Ji's.
 Then, it states that during the reign of Cao Fang, scholars attempted to recreate Handan Chun's tadpole script to make a stone stele inscribed with the classics in three different scripts.
 However, Handan's calligraphy was lost by that time, so the scholars created a new tadpole script, which was made to resemble tadpoles to match the script name.

+According to Hu Zhao's biography in Records of the Three Kingdoms, Handan Chun's calligraphy was widely emulated by others, alongside those of Hu, Zhong Yao, Wei Ji (卫觊), and Wei Dan (韦诞).